bozensel/how_to_order_syslog_by_date/README.md

 # how_to_order_syslog_by_date
-how to sort an unordered syslog file by date.
+How to sort an unordered syslog file by date.

 This program helps to order syslog file by date.